 What is Alvin and why do we use it?

 Alvin is a 3-person research submersible that takes scientists deep into the ocean.
 Since its launch in 1964, Alvin has taken more than 14,000 scientists, engineers and observers to visit the floor of the deep sea.
-Alvin can dive as deep as 4,500 m (almost 3 miles), giving it access to some 63% of the entire ocean floor.
+Alvin can dive as deep as 6,500 m (more than 4 miles), giving it access to 99%of the entire ocean floor.

 Alvin is the only deep-diving research submarine that can seat two science observers in addition to the pilot.
 Visiting the deep ocean in person means the scientists get to see details of the seafloor and its processes with their own eyes.
 They can also use Alvin’s equipment to sample rocks, sediment, fluids, and sea life.

 The sub is named after Allyn Vine, a WHOI engineer and geophysicist who helped pave the way for deep submergence research and technology.